maldoinc/wireup/docs/pages/integrations/fastapi/class_based_routes.md

 - **Constructor Injection**: Dependencies injected into the constructor do not require the `Injected` syntax.
 - **Route-Specific Injection**: Use `Injected[T]` for transient or scoped dependencies within route methods.
 - **Overriding**: Dependencies injected into the constructor cannot be overridden after application startup.
-Ensure all overrides are applied before initialization.
+Ensure overrides happen before the application starts.

 !!! warning
     This feature makes use of FastAPI's lifespan events.
-For this to properly function in your tests you must create the test client as a context manager like shown below.
+For this to properly function in your tests you must create the test client as a context manager.

     ```python
     @pytest.fixture()